ystv/web-api/README.md

 A Go based backend that should be able to handle website queries?
 Hopefully having a supportive subroutine to keep everything in order.
 Designed kind of like a monolith, but we'll see where we get to with it.

-Generation of usable JSON Web Tokens are available in [web-auth](https://github.com/ystv/web-auth) currently.
+The generation of usable JSON Web Tokens is available in [web-auth](https://github.com/ystv/web-auth) currently.

 ## Functionality